ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 ## Successful MBB

-Below we give an example of doing MBB to switch the Tunnel from one path to another.
-We represent the path encoded into the ERO object as ERO={A} and ERO={B}.
+The following is an example of performing MBB to switch a Tunnel from one path to another.
+The path encoded into the ERO object is represented as ERO={A} and ERO={B}.

 PCC has an existing LSP in UP state, with LSP-ID=2.
 PCC sends PCRpt(R-FLAG=0, PLSP-ID=100, LSP-ID=2, ERO={A}, OPER-FLAG=UP).